 How to Know In Advance If You’re About to Make a Bad Hire

 Let’s start with a shocking stat that should keep any small business owner up at night: 62 percent of small business owners later realize that they made a bad hire.
-What’s even a sharper indication as to the cost of a bad hire, over a third of these business owners (34 percent) reported that their bad hire wasted over 50 hours of their time.
+What’s even a sharper indication as to the cost of a bad hire, over a third of these business owners (34 percent) reported that their hiring mistakes wasted over 50 hours of their time.

 Gut check time.
 How many people have you hired over the past 36 months?
 Of those hires, how many of them worked out as well as you wanted?
 What is your hit rate when it comes to making successful hires?